mattcorr/mattcorr.github.io/_posts/2008-09-24-whanganui-canoe-trip.md

 It was around this time we past the signs indicating the second camp spot named Ohauora.
 We were surprised to see practically no landing bay at Ohauora.
 It made it very very easy to miss it and drift on past.
 If you were in a canoe, it would have been impossible to back-paddle to make it back.
 Ohauora was the half way mark for our trip.
 I knew we needed to get back into our canoe before we risked sailing past our hut which was next.

 After about 20 minutes of emptying the canoe, it was high in the river with the two of us clinging on to the sides as we still continued down the swollen river.
 I yelled out to Fem to get into the canoe.
-She was loosing her strength fast, and had trouble pulling herself in.
+She was loosing her strength fast and had trouble pulling herself in.
 With both of us not being able to touch bottom, this made it very hard to get in.
 She asked me to get in first.
 With great difficulty I pulled myself up and was successfully able to get in the canoe.
 Ahh, it was so great to get out of the water!
 My body started to warm up straight away as there was still a bit of sunlight left.

 However with me in the back of the canoe this raised up the front of the canoe even more.
 Fem asks me to try and paddle over to the side for a hopefully shallow spot to make it easier for her to get in.
 I was not able to control the canoe very well with her in the water and holding on the side.

 I urged Fem again to try and get into the canoe.
 With me holding the other side for stability Fem tried and tried to get in.
 Unfortunately the efforts destabilised the canoe too much and it toppled over again.

 The cold water rushed over me again as I fell in and it seemed even colder now.
 Fem was starting to shiver in the water.
 I could see her lower lip trembling with a combination of fear and the cold water.
-I was very cold too, and was shivering a bit.
+I was very cold too and was shivering a bit.
 I was quiet for a while, not really sure what to make of it all.

 “What are we going to do Matt?”

 “I dunno.
 I am thinking…”

 I was fast running out of ideas.
 I knew we had to get out of the water fast.
 I didn’t know how long we had been in there.
-We tried to turn over the canoe using the barrels under it again and again, and it just didn’t work like before.
+We tried to turn over the canoe using the barrels under it again and again and it just didn’t work like before.
 I checked the barrels and noticed one of the blue ones had sprung a major leak.
 It was no longer buoyant and since it was heavy and barely above the surface it was hindering the turn over process.
 I knew it was one of my barrels, but with almost no hesitation, I untied that barrel and set it loose.

 “Jeez, I really bloody hope that’s not the one with my hearing aids and camera and wallet…” I thought to myself as it sailed away barely visible.

 With the dead weight no longer there we were having more success.
 But I was still not able get the canoe over successfully.

 Fem was getting colder and colder.
-I was feeling numb, and was shivering as well.
-She started to yawn, and I was getting concerned if it is a sign of early hypothermia.
+I was feeling numb and was shivering as well.
+She started to yawn and I was getting concerned if it is a sign of early hypothermia.

 Fem said “Matt, I am not sure how much longer I can hold on”